career decision

 A degree in a particular field the common terms used are major or specialization often form the basis of an individual's career.

-Choosing a university
+Choosing a university - Alumni

-Where the quality of individual alumni, that is, graduates from the same university knowledge and skills is open for debate, the power of alumni as social capital in an institutionalized form is settled.
+Where the quality of individual alumnus, that is, graduates from the same university knowledge and skills is open for debate, the power of alumni as social capital in an institutionalized form is settled.
 Rank matters!
 Attending a top research university open you up to opportunities to mingle with affluent, well-connected teaching staff, home and international students, a priceless network.

 University learning